chaoran/node-serialize/README.md

 fs.mkdir('new/folder');
 fs.writeFile('new/folder/hello.txt', "hello world", callback);
 ```
-These function will be executed one after another, but they will not block the thread like their synchronous versions.
+These function will be executed one after another, but they will not block the thread like their synchronous versions. `callback` will be invoked after all three calls complete.

 If you want to restore `fs.writeFile` and `fs.mkdir` to their original version, just do:
 ```javascript